Partition intra- and inter-observer uncertainty (replicate-based)

 Data frame used in the analysis: selected variables joined with

-metadata(columns typically includereplica,track, andobserver).- models
+metadata(columns typically includereplica,trackway, andobserver).- models

 Fitted mixed-effects models used to extract variance components.
 For linear variables, each entry stores the